ApurvaBhargava/apurvabhargava.github.io/writeups/minigrid-latent-planning-disentangled.md

 * Static invariance: $\lambda_{\text{inv}} \approx 0.1$,
 * Reconstruction: $\lambda_{\text{rec}} \approx 1.0$.

-Training for at least as many epochs as the vanilla model is important (e.g. 100 vs 30), since the disentangled model is slightly more complex.
+Training for at least as many epochs as the vanilla model is important, since the disentangled model is slightly more complex.

 ---